barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 |

 > we will run 4 levels (or multi-resolution steps) with a maximum number of iterations of 1000,500,250,100.
 The threshold (1e-6) tells the algorithm to stop if the improvement in mutual information has not changed more than 1e-6 in the last 10 iterations (convergenceWindowSize=10).
 To translate it in plain english:
-"if the change in MI value for the last 10 iterations is below the 1e-6, stop the iterations and go to next level"
+"if the change in MI value for the last 10 iterations is below the 1e-6 threshold, stop the iterations and go to next level"
+Typically the convergence threshold is the main reason for stepping out of a level; i.e., the loop finishes because no further improvement is possible.
+For this reason, the number of iterations you specify have less importance.
+You can specify 1000 iterations and only 40 will be run because there is no further improvement possible.
-Typically not all iterations are run and the loop finishes because no further improvement is possible.
-If you want to run all iterations, set the threshold to a large negative number.
-This will allow iterations to keep going even if mutual information becomes worse.
+If, by any change, you like to run all iterations, set the threshold to a large negative number.
+This will allow iterations to keep going even if the similarity metric (i.e., mutual information) becomes worse.

         --convergence [1000x500x250x100,1e-6,10] \
 |